-Wild Virginia continues to lead an effort to reform the way that the Virginia Department of Environmental Quality (DEQ) and State Water Control Board apply our water quality standards and that, where necessary, those standards are improved to fully protect our waters.
+Wild Virginia continues to lead an effort to reform the way that the Virginia Department of Environmental Quality (DEQ) and State Water Control Board apply our water quality standards.
+We also ensure those standards are improved to fully protect our waters.
 Under the Clean Water Act and state law, these standards are a vital foundation for all regulatory efforts to benefit our streams – to keep Virginia’s high-quality waters and clean up polluted streams.

-With 55 allied groups, Wild Virginia presented a slate of initiatives to the Water Control Board in September, 2020 and we are vigorously pursuing the goals laid out in that submittal.
+With 55 allied groups, Wild Virginia presented a slate of initiatives to the Water Control Board in September, 2020.
+We are vigorously pursuing the goals laid out in that submittal.
 The necessary improvements include:

 To read more about these issues and the background for the Campaign, see our blog: Campaign to Protect Virginia’s Water Future .
 Also check out this guest column we had published in a statewide news outlet in May 2020.

-We have submitted strong recommendations in regulatory comments to achieve parts of our platform during a current review of all of Virginia’s water quality standards.
-We have also been chosen to represent conservation interests through a Regulatory Advisory Panel formed to provide recommendations to the Board.
+We submitted strong recommendations in regulatory comments to achieve parts of our platform during a current review of all of Virginia’s water quality standards.
+We also represent conservation interests through a Regulatory Advisory Panel formed to provide recommendations to the Board.

-Wild Virginia continues to convene a group of representatives from various citizen groups to form strategies to carry out the Campaign throughout the years to come.
+Wild Virginia continues to convene a group of representatives from various citizen groups.
+We are forming strategies to carry out the Campaign throughout the years to come.
 You can help make this effort a success.

-– Sign the Petition to protect Virginia’s water quality.
+– Sign the Petition to protect Virginia’s water.

 – Join Wild Virginia or renew your membership here.